 World Literature covers various authors and literary movements.
 Students will study novels, shorts stories, poetry, and drama as they cover works such as The Odyssey, Don Quixote, and Les Miserable.
 This course will help students gain an understanding of the historical development of literature throughout Western civilization.
 In addition to analyzing the works themselves, students will also learn about the authors and significant time periods in history.
 Grades 9th to 12th

-WriteShop is a course which gives middle school students the opportunity to gain confidence in their skills as young writers.
+WriteShop is a course that gives middle school students the opportunity to gain confidence in their skills as young writers.
 Students are given a chance to practice various kinds of writing, including creative, expository, narrative, and persuasive.
 Grammar is related to writing in a practical way with an emphasis on editing and revising.
 Students will have fun in this semester-long course that is jammed packed with creativity while learning writing concepts.
 Grades 6th to 12th

 WriteShop Junior introduces 4th-6th graders to the excitement of writing in different genres (fiction, nonfiction, short reports, poetry, adventure, science fiction, mystery, personal narrative, and fables) while creatively teaching important writing, editing, and grammar skills.
 WriteShop Junior activities keep kids engaged with fun games using pre-writing activities, skill builders, and even some that teach skills but do not require any writing.
 Even the editing process is fun!
 Thecreative activities spark joy in eager and struggling writers.